philterd/philter/docs/docs/redaction/custom_lists.md

 ## Managing Custom Lists via the Dashboard

-The Philterd Data Services dashboard offers a streamlined interface for the entire lifecycle of your custom lists.
+The Philter dashboard offers a streamlined interface for the entire lifecycle of your custom lists.

 ### Viewing Your Lists